nicvenegas/wave-mute-sync/README.md

 - Elgato [Wave Link](https://www.elgato.com/en/downloads)
 - [Keyboard Maestro](https://www.keyboardmaestro.com/)
+  - Import the macros in the `macros` directory
 - Zoom (optional)
   - Ensure the _Mute/Unmute My Audio_ keyboard shortcut is set to its default (⇧⌘A) and is enabled globally